On this page

 Ask the parents or caregivers to provide an official identification document within the first 2 weeks of enrolment.

-When you receive the official identification document you can verify the NSN.
-After the verification, email us a copy of the identity verification document so we can update the NSN.
+- email us a copy of the official identification document so we can verify the NSN.

-Keeping identification records
+Keeping identification records#

 Whakapā